KBME (AM)

-KBME (790 kHz) is a sports-talk AM radio station in the Houston, Texas metropolitan area.
-It is currently owned by iHeartMedia.
-The station airs local sports-talk and carries nationally syndicated Fox Sports Radio programming.
-KBME is also the flagship radio station for the Houston Rockets, Houston Astros and Texas Longhorns.
+KBME (790 AM, "Sportstalk 790") is a radio station licensed to Houston, Texas, United States, and serving Greater Houston.
+Owned by iHeartMedia, the station carries a sports format as the local affiliate for Fox Sports Radio and the flagship for the Houston Rockets, Houston Astros and Texas Longhorns.
 The station's studios are located along the West Loop Freeway in the city's Uptown district.
 The transmitter site is located at what is now the southwest corner of Fallbrook Drive and T.C.
 Jester Boulevard, near Greenspoint in unincorporated Harris County.

 History

 Early years

 The station first went on the air as KTHT in July 13, 1944.
 It moved from 1230 kHz to the current 790 kHz in 1948.
 The frequency switch allowed KNUZ (now KCOH) to sign on at 1230 kHz.
 During the 1960s, KTHT was known as "Demand Radio 79", playing pop music.

 In August 1970, it became adult contemporary KULF, hosting radio personalities such as Stevens and Pruett.
 Stevens and Pruett had formerly been on KILT as the last Hudson and Harrigan team before KILT's switch to country.
 S&P brought to KULF their "Not ready for Drive time Players", and their daily short production of "Star Trots" (modeled after Star Trek: The Motion Picture) with Captain James T. Shmirk, his trusted Lt.
 Bones, and their weird little robot, ACDC.

 In June 1982, Gannett Publishing, through its broadcast subsidiary, bought the station, announced to the employees that were left (S&P had left for KEGL in the Dallas-Fort Worth market before the sale), on what was called "Black Friday" (July 2), that everyone was fired as of the following Monday, and relaunched it as top 40 station KKBQ ("79Q") on the 2nd.

 Program director John Lander hosted the morning show, called the "Q-Zoo", and took the station to the top of the Houston ratings after one rating period - a feat unheard of for an AM music station in the 1980s.
 KKBQ would add an FM simulcast on 92.9 MHz on December 29, 1982.
 KKBQ was among the first AM stations in the city to broadcast in AM stereo, originally using the Kahn ISB system, and then later switching to the Motorola C-QUAM system.

 Programming on KKBQ and KKBQ-FM ("93Q") simulcasted until January 16, 1998, when the AM station became the adult standards-formatted "Star 790 KBME" (for "Best Music Ever", although a joke among employees was "Keep Bringing Me Ex-Lax").